 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Company based its assumptions and estimates on parameters available when the financial statements were prepared and have considered the impacts of COVID-19 outbreak as explained in note 2b.
+The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.